 What Basic Skills Should All Drivers Have

-If you’re a teen driver or learner driver, you may be wondering what basic driving skills all drivers should have as they learn to drive in NSW or VIC.
+If you’re a teen driver, you may be wondering what essential abilities all drivers should develop as they learn to car drive in NSW.
+Mastering the right habits early helps you operate a car safely, respond calmly to challenges, and share the road responsibly with other drivers.
 Here are a few top recommendations and tips from LTrent Driving School.

 1. Familiarity With All Car Controls & Functions

-Before you even drive a car, start by sitting in the driver’s seat and familiarise yourself with the position of the gear shifter, steering wheel, windshield wipers, lights, cruise control, and other such essential functions of the vehicle.
+Before you even drive, start by sitting in the driver’s seat and familiarise yourself with the position of the gear shifter, steering wheel, headlights, windshield wipers, cruise control, hazard lights, and other essential functions of the vehicle.

-This helps you feel more comfortable once you start driving.
-You’ll quickly remember where each button, switch, and vehicle function is located, so you won’t have to look away from the road to do things like turn on your windshield wipers.
+This knowledge helps you feel more confident once you start driving.
+You’ll remember where each button, switch, and vehicle function is located, so you won’t need to look away from the road ahead to activate your hazard lights, headlights effectively, or windshield wipers in wet weather.

-When you get behind the wheel, you should be able to focus and concentrate on your surroundings, and not get distracted by conversations, fiddling with the radio, or using a mobile phone (which is illegal).
+When you get behind the wheel, you should be able to focus exclusively on your surroundings and avoid distractions.
+This means not using a mobile phone, keeping conversations to a minimum, and avoiding fiddling with a radio station while driving.

-3. Identifying & Recognising All Common Road Signs
+3. Identifying & Understanding Traffic Signs and Laws

 4. Using Mirrors & Doing Head Checks For Blind Spots